beave/meer/doc/source/configuration.rst

        json: enabled

        # If you would like Meer to mimic the legacy "reference" tables from
        # Snort/Barnyard2, enable it here.
-If your using more than one database
+If you are using more than one database
-       # to store Suricata or Sagan data, you'll likely want to leave this
+       # to store Suricata or Sagan data, you will likely want to leave this
        # disabled.
-The legacy reference system isn't very efficient and there's
+The legacy reference system is not very efficient and there are
        # better ways to keep track of this data.
 This is also a memory hog and
        # performance killer.
 See tools/reference_handler/reference_handler.pl to
        # build a centralized reference table.